summernote/summernote/CONTRIBUTING.md

 #### Where should the reviewer start?

-- start on the application_controller.rb
+- start on the src/summernote.js

 #### How should this be manually tested?